edErikson/sslv-universal-scraper/README.md

-# SS.lv Web Scraper
+# SS.lv Web Scraper and Data Analysis

 ## Description

-This project is a web scraper built in Python that scrapes data from the SS.lv website, a popular classifieds site.
+This project is a comprehensive toolset beginning with a web scraper built in Python that scrapes data from the SS.lv website, a popular classifieds site in Latvia.
+Post extraction, the data undergoes analysis and visualization to glean insights, particularly related to real estate listings.

+Web Scraper
 The scraper can fetch details from multiple categories of listings like computers, cars, furniture, real estate, etc. based on the URL provided.
-The scraped data is then saved in CSV format for further processing and analysis.
+The scraped data is then saved in CSV format.

+Data Analysis
+The extracted real estate data is further analyzed using a Jupyter Notebook to understand trends and insights in the listings.
+Visualizations including maps are generated to better represent the data distribution across different districts.
 ## Dependencies

 - Python 3.8+